stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 * gradients and chain-rule ([backpropagation](http://cs231n.github.io/optimization-2/)) for optimizing network parameters,
 * stochastic gradient descent and its variants (e.g. [momentum](http://distill.pub/2017/momentum/)).

-If your background is in physics[^quantum], mathematics, statistics or signal processing - most likely you already know more than enough to start!
+If your background is in mathematics, statistics, physics[^quantum] or signal processing - most likely you already know more than enough to start!

 If your last contact with mathematics was in high-school, don't worry.
 Its mathematics is simple to the point that a convolutional neural network for digit recognition can be implemented in a spreadsheet (with no macros), see: [Deep Spreadsheets with ExcelNet](http://www.deepexcel.net/).
 It is only a proof-of-principle solution - not only inefficient, but also lacking the most crucial part - the ability to train new networks.